Generalised graph Laplacians and canonical Feynman integrals with kinematics: Invariant forms associated to graphs

 which, under the assumption of generic momenta (\S\ref{Genericity}), is smooth on the open coordinate simplex $\sigma_G \subset \Pro^{E_G}(\R)$ defined by $\alpha_1, \ldots, \alpha_{e_G}>0$. \end{thm} \begin{proof} The fact that the forms are closed and well-defined follows from bi-invariance \S\ref{sect: invariantforms}, as does projective invariance.
 It is clear from the definition that their denominators only involve a power of the determinant: the order of this power follows from \cite{CanonicalForms}[Theorem 5.2], and the expression for the determinant as a graph polynomial follows from theorem \ref{thm: detLambdaisXi}.
 The numerator $N_2$ is a priori only a polynomial in the momentum routing $\mu_e$, but again by bi-invariance, it is independent of the choice of momentum routing, and hence only depends on external momenta $\cq_v, \overline{\cq}_v$.
 The fact that $\omega$ is smooth on the open simplex follows from the assumption that kinematics are generic, and hence $\Xi_{G}(q,m)$ and $\Psi_G$ are strictly positive on $\sigma_G$. \end{proof}

 \begin{rem} For any Hermitian matrix $X$, one has

 As a consequence, $\varpi_G^{2k+1}$ is real if $k$ is even, and imaginary if $k$ is odd.
-In the case when $k$ is even, $\varpi_G$ will only depend on the inner products $q_i. q_j$ of external momenta.
+In the case when $k$ is even, $\varpi_G$ will be a rational function of the inner products $q_i. q_j$ of external momenta.
 In the case when $k$ is odd, $\varpi^{2k+1}_G$ may also depend on the quantities

 \end{rem}

 \begin{rem} If $G$ has only two external momenta $q_1=-q_2$, $\widetilde{\Lambda}_G(\mu,m)$ is equivalent to a symmetric matrix because we can find a momentum routing so that the $\mu_e$ lie on the real line spanned by $q_1$.
 In this case, $\varpi^{2k+1}_G$ vanishes when $k$ is odd. \end{rem}